diegopacheco/claude-code-poc/README.md

 * Tokens run out pretty fast - I still would need 3 more tasks(missing list feedback and manage team pages/backeend) to finish the app.
 * My tokens expire about in 1h coding.
 * Next Day: when my tokens was back, I asked to fix a bunch of small bugs.
 It create a second script build-working.sh instead of use the one that already existed build-all.sh.
+* Instead of doing proper integration tests with go, is goind bach scripts with curl and jq.

 ### Tokens Usage